 #1 More attendees

-When you take a look at the most popular webinar software out there, you’ll see that it’s based on the freemium model.
+If you take a look at the most popular webinar software out there, you’ll see that it’s based on the freemium model.
 This means that you obtain a free version of a webinar software solution with some but not all of its features, or limited ones.

 This limitation mostly relates to the most important thing for webinars - the number of attendees.
 For example, we offer a free version of our app with 5 attendees.
-This is a great way to test out the app but admittedly, 5 attendees are more of a small conference call than a webinar.
+This is a great way to test out the app but admittedly, 5 attendees is more of a small conference call than a webinar.

 The problem is, you may never know how many people will sign up for your webinars.
-Imagine preparing an event and then realizing that the free plan is not nearly enough to accommodate the volume of attendees you expect to have.
+Imagine preparing for an event and then realizing that the free plan is not nearly enough to accommodate the volume of attendees you expect to have.
 Even the cheapest paid plan with any webinar software will give you a variety of options to choose from.

 #2 The recording time